 - Subverted with Empress Marianne of Code Geass.
 While she was remembered as a beautiful, saintly woman and a sweet and gentle mother who was also a famed Action Mom in her prime, she actually shares her despotic husband's view of humanity and helps him attempt to destroy and rewrite the world.

-- Reefer Madness: The Musical features Mary Lane, the painfully wholesome Christian love-interest to similarly wholesome Jimmy Harper.
-Both of them fall victim to The Reefer and are driven manically insane, making Mary both a straight example and a subversion.
+- Reefer Madness: The Musical features a played-with example in Mary Lane, the painfully wholesome Christian love-interest to similarly wholesome Jimmy Harper.
+Despite her saintliness, however, both of them fall victim to The Reefer and are driven manically insane.

 - Maria from Stations of the Cross is explicitly named after the Virgin Mary, and she is the only member of the fundamentalist Society of Saint Paul to be shown not to be silent, dogmatic or cruel.
 All she wants is not to sin and be closer to God, but she struggles in a life where her infant brother is sick and underdeveloped, and like Mary with her son, she cannot bear to see her little boy suffer.